 What can one who has a maychush or even one whose life is not in danger do if he finds it necessary to take a good tasting liquid medication that contains glycerine which may not be kosher?
 The solution is to mix each required teaspoon (5 ml) of elixir into at least two fluid ounces (60 ml) of water, juice or soda.
 The possibly non-kosher glycerine would then be batel b’shishim.14(For more information on the halachic basis for this ruling, see footnote and video)

 IV.
 Vitamins – Ideally, one should take kosher certified vitamins.
 The Star-K and other kashrus agencies currently certify several vitamin companies, as listed in the Star-K approved over-the-counter medication list.
-Many kosher brands of vitamins are available anywhere in the United States through local multi-level marketers and distributors who market their products through various means, including toll-free hotlines.
-However, in the event that a specific vitamin or nutritional supplement is not available with kosher certification, the following guidelines apply:
+Many kosher brands of vitamins are available anywhere in the United States through local multi-level marketers and distributors who market their kosher vitamins through various means, including toll-free hotlines.
+However, in the event that a specific vitamin or nutritional supplement is not available with kosher certification, the following guidelines apply for kosher vitamins:

 Prenatal vitamins are a type of multi-vitamin taken by pregnant women.
 As previously indicated, multi-vitamins may contain non-kosher vitamin components.
 Fortunately, numerous kosher prenatals are now available.16